mouldimus/notes/HTML_Concepts.md

     </div>
 </html>

-Notice that “Good afternoon!” is written in default black (not blue) because we didn’t utilize the class name with it.
+Notice that "Good afternoon!" is written in default black (not blue) because we didn't utilize the class name with it.

 ## Commenting Code
 [Jump back](#contents)

 It is highly recommended that you write comments throughout your code that explains what each section of it is meant to do.
 This enhances the ability of other developers to read through and understand your code, and can also remind you of things in the future.

-An HTML comment begins with `<!––` and closes with `––>`.
+An HTML comment begins with `<!--` and closes with `-->`.
 HTML comments are visible to anyone that views the page source code, but are not rendered when the HTML document is rendered by a browser.

-Meaning, you don’t see the comments when viewing the website in the browser but you can see them when you utilize Chrome’s dev tools.
+Meaning, you don't see the comments when viewing the website in the browser but you can see them when you utilize Chrome's dev tools.

 An example of commenting HTML code is as follows: